-Annual General Meeting 2015
+Annual General Meeting 2016

-Wärtsilä's Annual General Meeting was held on 5 March 2015.
-A total of 1,171 shareholders representing 109,547,854 votes participated in person or by proxy.
-The Annual General Meeting approved the financial statements and discharged the members of the Board of Directors and the company's President & CEO from liability for the financial year 2014.
-The Meeting approved the Board of Directors' proposal to pay a dividend of EUR 1.15 per share.
-The dividend was paid on 16 March 2015.
-All resolutions were made without voting.
-The minutes of the meeting and other related documents can be found on Wärtsilä's website; www.wartsila.com > Investors > Governance.
+Wärtsilä's Annual General Meeting was held on 3 March 2016.
+A total of 1,693 shareholders representing 113,858,630 votes participated in person or by proxy.
+The Annual General Meeting approved the financial statements and discharged the members of the Board of Directors and the company's President & CEO from liability for the financial year 2015.
+The Meeting approved the Board of Directors' proposal to pay a dividend of EUR 1.20 per share.
+The dividend was paid on 14 March 2016.